anthonywong555/anthonywong555.github.io/README.md

 *For the JSON Rule, how do I set the priority of a rule?*

 > You set the rules "closer" to the beginning of the array, that way when it's get evaluted you can use events[0].

+*When getting Strava data, what permission should you pick when getting an athletic's activities?*

+> activity:read_all.
+Keep in mind you can only use one scopes at a time.